ros-controls/roadmap/design_drafts/transmission_loading_and_parametrization.md

 ### Proposal 2

-Merging the current ros2_control xml format with the ROS1 transmissions but making `role` tags mandatory and one-liners:
+Merging the current ros2_control xml format with the ROS1 transmissions but making `role`  and `mechanical_reduction` tags mandatory and one-liners:

 ```xml
   <ros2_control name="RRBotSystemPositionOnly" type="system">